w3ref/jigsaw-site/source/docs/deploying-your-site.md

     $ git subtree push --prefix build_production origin gh-pages
     ```

-> Check out the NPM script we use to deploy this site [here](https://github.com/tightenco/jigsaw-site/blob/master/package.json#L12).

 ### Using Netlify

 [Netlify](https://www.netlify.com/) is a service that provides free static site hosting and continuous deployment that can be configured to play nice with any static site generator.